-There are some great instructables showing you how to build a Peltier cooler and I hope you will enjoy my version of it.
+There are some great instructables showing you how to build a homemade Peltier cooler and I hope you will enjoy my version of it.
 Let's see how I recycled my old PC computer into a thermoelectric Peltier mini fridge with temperature control!

 I had an old cpu that I was not using and wanted to give it a second life.
 I could not think of a better DIY electronics project than to reuse some of its parts to build a homemade mini fridge.
 I used the ATX power supply and heatsinks from the computer as well as a Styrofoam shipping box I had.
 The fridge uses a thermoelectric Peltier device for cooling.
 Basically, you apply DC current to this small ceramic square to cool down one side whereas the other gets hot.
 The heatsinks are used to dissipate heat or cold on either side with the fans.
-The temperature control switch allows you to select the desired temperature.
+The W1209 digital thermostat allows you to select the desired temperature.
 You can expect a 10-15 celcius temperature difference between the cooler and ambient temperature.
 In Fahrenheit, it went from 70 to 50 degrees.
-This cooler is obviously not as efficient as a classic compressor refrigerator but it’s a cool gadget that is cheap and easy to build!
-Check my ATX breakout board Instructables for more information about the lab bench power supply used in this project and how to do the conversion of your ATX computer power supply.
+This cooler is obviously not as efficient as a classic compressor refrigerator but it’s a cool electronic gadget that is cheap and easy to build!
+Check my ATX breakout board Instructables or my youtube video for more information about the lab bench power supply used in this project and how to do the conversion of your ATX computer power supply.
 I hope you will find this information useful.

 Check out my youtube videos

 Please have a look at the next step to see every items you need to build your homemade Peltier mini fridge.

 You can also learn more about the seebeck effect and how these Peltier units work on wikipedia.

 Warning and disclaimer: ATX PSU can deliver enough current to cause serious injuries or death.
 I am not responsible for any accidents or damages.